Whenever we communicate we are affected by noise. Noise is a Communication Theory concept regarding anything that can affect our message.

 • Are you, in yourself, in a good place to communicate?
 Is the listener/receiver?
 Maybe you should postpone this interaction if you can?

-Communication is hard but understanding a little about noise could really help you avoid it, mitigate against it or circumvent it, and make your chances of effective communication much greater.
+Communication is hard but understanding a little about noise could really help you avoid ineffective communication and make your chances of effective communication much greater.